mercadopago/devsite-docs/guides/adobe-commerce/upgrade-to-the-new-version.en.md

 >
 > Note
 >
 > This documentation is intended for users who have already upgraded to the **new Adobe Commerce plugin (module)**.
 Versions of the Mercado Pago plugin for Adobe Commerce prior to **3.19** have been discontinued.
-If you still have it installed, we recommend [updating to the new Adobe Commerce plugin](/developers/en/docs/adobe-commerce/upgrade-to-the-new-plugin).
+If you still have it installed, we recommend [updating to the new plugin.](/developers/en/docs/adobe-commerce/upgrade-to-the-new-plugin)

 1. In your terminal, execute the following command to download the module: